![]() |

 Mellotrons used:

-Funnily enough, Medeski Martin & Wood are a trio, specialising in weird, Hammond-driven jazz-inflected material, influenced as much by hip-hop and funk as traditional jazz.
+Funnily enough, Medeski Martin & Wood are a trio, specialising in weird, Hammond-driven, jazz-inflected material, influenced as much by hip-hop and funk as traditional jazz.
 Starting out as an acoustic act, they soon incorporated electric instrumentation into their sound, although John Medeski seems to prefer electro-mechanical keyboards to electronic ones (hurrah!).
-Combustication is their seventh album, shifting through styles like they were going out of fashion, with the more melodic (Sugar Craft, the self-explanatory Latin Shuffle) rubbing shoulders with the experimental (Whatever Happened To Gus, Church Of Logic), with turntablist DJ Logic appearing on three tracks.
+Combustication is their seventh album, shifting through styles like they were going out of fashion, the more melodic (Sugar Craft, the self-explanatory Latin Shuffle) rubbing shoulders with the experimental (Whatever Happened To Gus, Church Of Logic), with turntablist DJ Logic appearing on three tracks.
 Definite Mellotron on two tracks, with strings on Just Like I Pictured It and Whatever Happened To Gus, particularly raucously on the latter, although I think the flutes on Nocturne are synth.

-The Dropper is their ninth album, and the second to feature John Medeski's Mellotron work, which is as off-the-wall as just about everything else the band do.
-Resonant choirs on Partido Alto sound normal in comparison to the discordant strings on Bone Digger, along with (I think) 'Tron saxes, flutes etc. Tsukemono opens with what has to be the world's first attempt to make Mellotron strings sound like seagulls, followed by some seriously radical pitchbend work on flutes and strings, riding over a weird jazz trio backing.
+The Dropper is their ninth album and the second to feature John Medeski's Mellotron work, which is as off-the-wall as just about everything else the band do.
+Resonant choirs on Partido Alto sound normal in comparison to the discordant strings on Bone Digger, along with (I think) Mellotron saxes, flutes etc. Tsukemono opens with what has to be the world's first attempt to make Mellotron strings sound like seagulls, followed by some seriously radical pitchbend work on flutes and strings, riding over a weird jazz trio backing.
 All in all, weird shit indeed.
 2002's Uninvisible is probably slightly less weird, though there's not much in it; I'm actually at a bit of a loss to know how to describe most of this music, although they do 'normal out' occasionally.
-Far less 'Tron this time round, unless I'm not spotting some less common sounds; it finally kicks in with a string part on Where Have You Been? that sounds more like someone doing something explicit and probably highly illegal with a guitar, and some background church organ on Off The Table, but I couldn't spot anything else.
+Far less Mellotron this time round, unless I'm not spotting some less common sounds; it finally kicks in with a string part on Where Have You Been? that sounds more like someone doing something explicit and probably highly illegal with a guitar and some background church organ on Off The Table, but I couldn't spot anything else.

 The band's Radiolarians series are named for a type of amoeba that seems to grow in reverse, forming its skeleton outside its soft body.
 All three albums are played live before recording, in a process new to the band, though far from 'unique', as I've seen it referred to.
-Radiolarians I is where we remember that MMW are a jazz band, above all, all playing at the top of their game.
+Radiolarians I is where we remember that MMW are a jazz band, above all, all concerned playing at the top of their game.
 Medeski's piano work on Professor Nohair (ho ho) is outstanding, ditto his Hammond on God Fire, while Chris Wood excels on (frequently upright) bass and Billy Martin's drumming rivals the genre's greats.
-Mellotronically, there's a relatively ordinary string part on Muchas Gracias, with more typical 'all over the keyboard' work on Reliquary, and while there are a couple of other 'is it/isn't it?' moments, they seem unlikely.
+Mellotronically, there's a relatively ordinary string part on Muchas Gracias, with more typical 'all over the keyboard' work on Reliquary; while there are a couple of other 'is it/isn't it?' moments, they seem unlikely.

-See: Herb Alpert's Tijuana Brass | Auktyon | Chocolate Genius | DJ Logic | Steve Earle | Scotty Hard with John Medeski & Matthew Shipp | Charlie Hunter & Bobby Previte as Groundtruther | The Legendary Marvin Pontiac | Marc Ribot y los Cubanos Postizos | John Scofield | Jim Weider
+See: Herb Alpert's Tijuana Brass | Auktyon | Chocolate Genius | DJ Logic | DRKWAV | Steve Earle | Scotty Hard with John Medeski & Matthew Shipp | Charlie Hunter & Bobby Previte as Groundtruther | Jack Kerouac | Mellotron Variations | The Legendary Marvin Pontiac | Marc Ribot y los Cubanos Postizos | Saudade | John Scofield | Spectrum Road | Jim Weider